xavierolivenza/UPC_3DEngine/README.md

 -Inspector: This window shows game object and associated components configuration

--Console: A console that LOGS all the engine process
+-Console: Can show a console that LOGS all the engine process, the files in assets foilder and the files inside library folder

 -Configuration: